Quantifying Quantum Computational Advantage on a Processor of Ultracold Atoms: Experimental set-up

-Depending on the driving frequency and disorder, there exist three phases: driven thermalized, MBL and prethermalized phases (Fig. \ref{fig:Setup}(c)).
+Depending on the driving frequency and disorder, there exist three phases: driven thermalized, MBL and prethermalized phases (Fig. \ref{fig:Setup}(b)) and in this work we only focus on the former two phases.
 What we are interested in is the thermalized phase, which supports the demonstration of quantum advantage.
+We further compared the different behaviors of the entanglement and correlation between the thermalized and MBL phases in experiments.
 The chosen parameters are $J/h=166(1)$ Hz, $U/h=422(1)$ Hz, $\omega =200$ Hz, and $W/h=200$ Hz, where $h$ is Planck's constant, lying in the driven thermalized phase.
-To eliminate the pairwise loss due to photo-association in fluorescence imaging, we expand the atoms in the $y$ direction before imaging \cite{Kaufman2016}. \\
+For the MBL phase, we increased the disorder to around $W/h=4000$ Hz.
+The system evolves under the periodic driving for 10 cycles, corresponding to 50 ms. After that, we freeze the dynamics and expand the atoms in the $y$ direction before imaging \cite{Kaufman2016} to eliminate the pairwise loss due to photo-association in fluorescence imaging.
+For the number-resolved detection of atoms in both legs of the ladder, one additional step is inserted before the expansion.
+The atoms are first handed over to the long lattice followed by a barrier projected by DMD to avoid crosstalk between atoms in the two legs.
+To precisely model the experiments, we developed various method to calibrate the Hubbard parameters and inserted these calibrations during the data acquisition, which is crucial in the following validations for the samples from experiments (see Appendix B, Fig. \ref{fig:Error_Tol}).